 Benefits of Removing Blackheads

 The main benefits of removing and preventing blackheads include; overall clearer skin and a more even complexion.
 Generally, the benefits of removing blackheads are purely cosmetic.
 Additionally, skip popping/squeezing them because it may irritate and inflame the skin.
 Stick to using over the counter products containing salicylic acid, and gently washing your skin regularly.
+Or, check out ways to get rid of blackheads permanently.

 In addition to asking what happens if you don’t remove blackheads, people also ask: